- ICH GCP

 - Any consumption of citrus fruits (grapefruit, Seville orange, etc.) or their juices within 5 days before inclusion.

-- Medications that prolong the QTc Interval (refer to the list provided in the Appendix 12) within 14 days before inclusion or within 7 times the elimination half-life before inclusion.
+Medications that prolong the QTc interval (refer to the list provided in Section 12 of Appendix 16.1.1) within 14 days before inclusion or within 7 times the elimination half-life before inclusion.

-Note: If any of those drugs is planned to be administered in any of the potential participants, it needs to be postponed for at least until the last ECG at EOS is completed.
+Note: If any of those drugs was planned to be administered in any of the potential participants, it was postponed for at least until the last ECG at EOS is completed.

 Inclusion Criteria for Participants with normal hepatic function: